webjetcms/webjetcms/docs/en/redactor/apps/reservation/reservations/README.md

 # List of reservations

 The "Bookings" application includes a "Bookings List" node that allows you to create/edit/delete bookings, as well as import them from an Excel file and export them to an Excel/CSV file (or even print them immediately when exporting).
-The list also contains 3 buttons for approving/rejecting reservations, see section [Approval of reservations](#schvaľovanie-rezervácií).
+The list also contains 3 buttons to approve/reject/reset the booking, see section [Approval of reservations](#schvaľovanie-rezervácií).

 ![](reservation-datatable.png)